-The Board has established a number of committees; Board Risk Committee (BRC), Remuneration Committee (RemCo), and the Board Audit Committee (BAC) for reviewing the adequacy of the risk management framework in relation to the risks faced by the Bank and to monitor compliance with the Bank's risk management policies and procedures, review remuneration and overall board governance requirements, and the adequacy of internal controls and audit The BAC is assisted by Internal Audit, which undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the BAC.
+The Board has established several committees; Board Risk Committee (BRC), Remuneration & Governance Committee (RemCo) and Board Audit Committee (BAC) for reviewing the adequacy of the risk management framework in relation to the risks faced by the Bank and to monitor compliance with the Bank's risk management policies and procedures.
+The BAC is assisted by Internal Audit, which undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the BAC.

 BOA UK's risk management policies are established to identify and analyze the risks faced by the Bank, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions, products and services offered.
 BOA UK, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment, in which employees understand their roles and obligations.
-The Board ensures that BOA UK's business is conducted with integrity, due skill, care and diligence at all times.
+The Board ensures that BOA UK's business is conducted with integrity, due skill, care, and diligence at all times.

 2.1.2.
-Board Directors
+Board of Directors

-The Board consists of 7 Non-Executive Directors (NEDs) of which 3 were Independent NEDs and the CEO.
+As of 31 December 2022, the Board consisted of 11 Non-Executive Directors (NEDs) of which 6 were Independent NEDs and the CEO.
 Directors are appointed by the board and selected according to their knowledge and experience and the needs of the Bank.